Aminsheykh98/INCREASE-pytorch/README.md

 # INCREASE-pytorch

-Unofficial code of paper 'INCREASE: Inductive Graph Representation Learning for Spatio-Temporal Kriging' in Pytorch.
+Unofficial code of paper 'INCREASE: Inductive Graph Representation Learning for Spatio-Temporal Kriging'[^1] in Pytorch.

 ---